-Habitat and ecosystem are two different components of ecology, but both those are found in one place.
-An ecosystem contains many habitats, and that explains the relationship between these two components in brief.
-In other words, habitat is the home inside the village of ecosystem.
-These two entities have different characteristics and those are particularly important to understand.
+Habitat and ecosystem are two different components of ecology.
+Habitat is the natural home of an organism.
+An ecosystem describes the interrelationships between living organisms and non-living environment.
+Habitat lies within the ecosystem.
+So an ecosystem consists of many habitats.
+In other words, habitat is the home inside the village of the ecosystem.
+These two entities have different characteristics, and those are particularly important to understand.

-Ecosystem is the whole unit of biological and physical entities of certain, defined area or a volume.
-The size of an ecosystem could vary from a bark of a dead tree up to a massive rain forest or the ocean.
-A small fish tank is also an ecosystem, but it is an artificial ecosystem.
-An ecosystem could be either natural or manmade.
-However, the natural ecosystems last forever, as there are self-sustaining mechanisms.
-Ecosystem is mainly composed of communities, which are combinations of populations.
+Ecosystem comprises mainly with communities, which are combinations of populations.
 Usually, a typical ecosystem contains producers, primary consumers (herbivores), secondary and tertiary consumers (mostly omnivores and carnivores), scavengers, and decomposers.
-Ecosystem is formed if these components are present, which encompasses the energy cycling, in a particular place.
+If all these components are available in a particular place, it enables the successful energy cycling, hence, that particular place converts into an ecosystem.
 Organisms will fit into the available niches by finding proper habitats and living in a preferred environment.
-If that particular place could sustain the life without being diminished, the place can eventually become an ecosystem.
+If that particular place could sustain life without being diminished, the place can eventually become an ecosystem.
 A collection of ecosystems make a biome, and all the biomes collectively form the biosphere of the Earth.

 What are the Similarities Between Habitat and Ecosystem?

 - Habitat and Ecosystem are two ecological terms.

 - Organisms live in both systems.

 What is the Difference Between Habitat and Ecosystem?